scheinerman/Posets.jl/README.md

 Use `linear_extension(p)` to create  a linear extension of `p`.
 This is a total order `q` with the same elements as `p` and with `p ⊆ q`.

+## See Also

+The `extras` folder includes additional code that may be useful in working with `Posets`.
+See the `README` in that directory.